 What Is Form W-4 and Why Does It Matter?

 Form W-4 — Employee's Withholding Certificate — is the IRS document you give your employer to tell them how much federal income tax to withhold from each paycheck.
-It is one of the most impactful financial documents you'll ever fill out, yet it's often completed in minutes without much thought.
+It's one of the most financially impactful forms you'll ever sign, yet most people complete it in under two minutes without much thought.
+I've seen workers miss hundreds or thousands of dollars annually because of a poorly filled-out W-4.

-Getting your W-4 right has real consequences.
-Too little withheld: you'll owe taxes and possibly a penalty when you file.
-Too much withheld: you've given the government an interest-free loan all year, receiving a refund only when you file your return.
+Getting your W-4 right has direct consequences.
+Too little withheld: you'll owe taxes at filing — and potentially an underpayment penalty.
+Too much withheld: you've given the government an interest-free loan all year, receiving a refund only when you file.
+Neither outcome is ideal.

 The IRS substantially redesigned Form W-4 in 2020, eliminating the old allowance system that had been in place since 1987.
-The new design is more transparent and precise — but also more confusing for many taxpayers.
-This guide walks through every line of the current W-4 and what choices you should make.
+The new design is more transparent and more precise — but also more confusing if you don't know what each step is actually doing.
+This guide walks through every step and what choices you should actually make.

-Note: All employees who were hired after January 1, 2020, or who want to change their withholding, must use the current W-4 format.
-Pre-2020 W-4s on file with an employer remain in effect but are based on a different calculation.
+Note: All employees hired after January 1, 2020, or who want to change their withholding, must use the current W-4 format.
+Pre-2020 W-4s on file with an employer remain in effect but are based on a different calculation methodology.

 Step 1: Enter Your Personal Information